 Luckily, running a HubSpot portal audit is far less daunting and stressful!

-In fact, setting time aside to cast an eye over all of HubSpot’s moving parts, reviewing contact data, landing pages, blog posts performance and conversion rates etc. often provides some clarity and helps define strategies in the months ahead.
+In fact, setting time aside to cast an eye over all of HubSpot’s moving parts, reviewing contact data, reports, automation and lead capture mechanisms will often provide clarity and help define strategies in the months ahead.

 We’ve picked out a few tips to help you along the way with your audit, that will keep your inbound marketing machine running smoothly.